The Oral Cigarettes

 The Oral Cigarettes (ジ・オーラル・シガレッツ), stylized in all caps is a four-member Japanese alternative rock band from Nara Prefecture, formed in 2010.
-The band signed to A-Sketch in 2012 and have released five studio albums, two independent albums, one demo album, one compilation album, three extended plays and nine singles.
+The band signed to A-Sketch in 2012 and have released six studio albums, two independent albums, one demo album, one compilation album, three extended plays and nine singles.

 History

 2010–2012: Early years

 The Oral Cigarettes were formed in Nara, Japan in 2010.
 In October 2010, The Oral Cigarettes released their first demo album Nōsatsu A-Type.
 Their first independent album, Tsuki ni Hoete, Aware..., was released in March 2011, followed by their second independent album, Shingetsu to Ohitsujiza, in February 2012.
 Their first independent single, "Kieta Mitai / N.I.R.A", was released in December 2012.
 In December 2012, they won the grand prize at a four company joint audition.

 2013–2015: Major label debut and The BKW Show!!

 Their first EP, Orange no Nukegara, Watashi ga Ikita Ai no Akashi, was released with Mash A&R in August 2013.
 They held their first concert in June 2014.
 The group's first major label single, "Kishi Kaisei Story", was released with A-Sketch in July 2014.
 They held their first tour in July 2014.
 Their first major label album, The BKW Show!!, was released in November 2014.
 They released their second single, "Amy", in April 2015.
 Their third single, "Kyōran Hey Kids!!", which was used as the opening theme of Noragami Aragoto, was released in November 2015.